chandb5/VecSight/README.md

 - **Distance Metrics:** Supports cosine and Euclidean distance metrics.
 - **Bidirectional Connections:** Ensures robust graph traversal.

-> **Note:** The HNSW implementation has been moved to a separate PyPI package called [hnsw-lite](https://pypi.org/project/hnsw-lite/).
-You'll need to install this package to use HNSW with vectorDB: `pip install hnsw-lite`.

 ## Using HNSW with VectorDB

 You can use HNSW as the preferred search algorithm in VectorDB by simply specifying `hnsw_preference=True` when initializing a Memory instance: